timothyjj/newyorktrailheads/_posts/2019-2-5-Adirondack-Winter-Hiking-Ideas.md

 ---
 layout: default
-title: Adirondack Winter Hiking Ideas
+title: Three Adirondack Winter Hiking Ideas
 excerpt: If you're looking to get outside to enjoy the beauty of winter, explore these options in the Adirondacks
 categories: [Adirondacks]